This treatment is for you if…

 6. Maintenance and hygiene.
 Once the process has been completed, it is important to maintain daily oral hygiene, including brushing and the use of dental floss.
 Lastly, it will be necessary to regularly visit the odontologist and hygienist, to ensure that the operation has been successful and that the implant is stable and that the crowns or prostheses have been correctly placed over it.

-What is computer-guided surgery?
+What is the process of computer-guided surgery?

 What are the advantages of this technique?